obrunodelgado/camelboilerplate/README.md

 that you have a Kafka and a PostgreSQL instance running or locally or remotely so the application can connect to it and do it's job.

-> Running the application without Kafka and PostgreSQL instances will not result in Runtime Errors, but
+> Running the application without Kafka and PostgreSQL instances will result in errors, because
-> will maintain the application in a "trying to recover connections" state.
+> Flyway will try to execute the migrations and will not be capable of.

 ## Running using Docker